Go configuration

 Use this option if you plan to depend on the generated Go SDK from within your project, and not depend on it as a separate, published Go module.

-configuration option instead.You can generate the Go SDK code into a gen/go/api
+module configuration option instead.You can generate the Go SDK code into a gen/go/api package with the following generators.yml

 configuration:

-and <YOUR_REPOSITORY>
+<YOUR_ORGANIZATION> and <YOUR_REPOSITORY> placeholders

-path.
-In this case, the generated Go SDK uses the same go.mod
+with the relevant elements in your go.mod path.
+In this case, the generated Go SDK uses the same go.mod path used by the rest of your Go module.includeLegacyClientOptions

 When enabled, includes legacy client options for backward compatibility with older versions of the SDK.
 This is useful for maintaining compatibility when upgrading SDK versions.